Lauriacum: Middle Ages

 Roman Lauriacum (Lorch) was mentioned in the Vita Sancti Severini and the Lauriacensis scutaria (fabrica).
 Notitia Dignitatum.

-Between 1960 and 1966 archaeological excavations were used to open walls of Roman predecessors (dated from 180 AD), also excavated was the first Christian church (4th–5th century) and other church buildings from the first millennium.
+Between 1960 and 1966 archaeological excavations were used to open walls of Roman predecessors (dated from 180 AD).
+The first Christian church (4th–5th century) and other church buildings from the first millennium were also excavated.
 The town's present church is Gothic and was built around 1300.

 Archaeology

 After completion of the excavation work in 1966 St. Laurenz quickly received new attention: